higan-emu/libco/doc/usage.md

 ports you create to me, so that libco can become more useful.
 Please note that since libco is permissively licensed, you must submit your code as a work of the public domain in order for it to be included in the official distribution.

 Full credit will be given in the source code of the official release.
 Please do not bother submitting code to me under any other license -- including GPL, LGPL, BSD or CC -- I am not interested in creating a library with multiple different licenses depending on which targets are used.

+Note that there are a variety of compile-time options in `settings.h`, so if you want to use libco on a platform where it is not supported by default, you may be able to configure the implementation appropriately without having to make a whole new port.

 # Synopsis
 ```c